Boat flips at Tairua Bar near Pauanui, Coromandel - rescue helicopters, Coastguard on scene - NZ Herald

-A serious water incident is unfolding in eastern Coromandel this afternoon, after a boat flipped on Tairua Bar near Pauanui.
+Two people in critical condition are being flown by rescue helicopter to Auckland City Hospital after a boat with five people on board flipped on Tairua Bar near Pauanui.

+A third person has been treated at the scene for minor injuries, a St John Ambulance spokeswoman said.

+Police confirmed five people were on board the boat and all are accounted for.

-Multiple ambulances and rescue helicopters have been sent to help those involved, but details of any injuries are not yet known.
+Multiple ambulances and rescue helicopters were sent to help soon after 2.30pm.

-A witness said three rescue helicopters had landed in the area and the Coastguard was also involved.
+A witness said three rescue helicopters had landed in the area, a popular Coromandel holiday spot, and the Coastguard was also involved.

 "Coastguard boat still out in water towing boat upside down - it had turned over but when they got person out it flipped again and went back out to sea."

-A St John ambulance spokeswoman said she did not have any details on injuries to those involved but they have one ambulance at the scene in Vista Paku, along with to St John managers.
+They had one ambulance at the scene in Vista Paku, along with to managers, the St John spokeswoman said.

-Another ambulance, a rapid response unit and two rescue helicopters were on the way to help.
+Another ambulance, a rapid response unit and two rescue helicopters had also been sent to help.

 Emergency services were alerted at 2.37pm.